Ocotillo Ventures acquires and operates small businesses long term, preserving their legacy while investing in their future.

 Ocotillo Ventures is an acquisition firm led by a single owner-operator.
-I'm the sole decision-maker, the person you'll negotiate with, and the operator who takes over after closing.
-That continuity allows for a straightforward process, aligned decision-making, and a long-term commitment to the business, its employees, and its customers.
+I'm the decision-maker, the person you'll negotiate with, and the operator who takes over after closing.
+That continuity allows for a straightforward process and a long-term commitment to the business, its employees, and its customers.

 The name comes from the ocotillo plant, a desert native that survives drought, looks dormant for months, and then blooms fast when conditions are right.
 That is the operating philosophy here: patient, resilient, and built for the long run.

 You don't need to be ready to sell to start the conversation.
 Many of the best transitions begin months, or even years, before a transaction takes place.
-I'd welcome the opportunity to learn about your business and share my approach to long-term ownership.
+I'd love to learn about your business and share my approach to long-term ownership.

 A decade of engineering, strategic, and operational leadership across private and public sector organizations.
 Christian has spent her career helping teams improve performance, streamline operations, and serve their customers better.

-She is now searching full time with the goal of closing an acquisition within 3 to 6 months and becoming a hands-on owner-operator.
+She founded Ocotillo Ventures to serve as a steward of exceptional small businesses.
+She is now searching full time with the goal of closing an acquisition within 3 to 6 months and becoming an owner-operator.
 Her approach: preserve what works, strengthen where needed, grow steadily over time.

 These are areas of focus, not hard limits.
 If your business falls outside these categories but fits the financial profile, reach out anyway.